Persuaded Search: Appendix

-\textbf{Case 2: $r^\xi>\bar \theta_z$.} In this case, the agent is too pessimistic as even the highest quality possible given his beliefs will fall short of his reservation value.
+\textbf{Case 2: $r^\xi>\bar \theta_z$.} In this case, the agent's interim belief is too pessimistic as even the highest quality possible given his beliefs will fall short of his reservation value.
 Hence, he has no value for information and will continue to search with probability one.

-Formally, $0=c_{F^\xi_z}(\underline \theta_z)\geq c_{F^\xi_z}(r^\xi)\geq c_{\widehat G}(r^\xi)\geq c_{G^\varnothing_z}(r^\xi)=0$ for all $\widehat G\in\mathcal{G}(F^\xi_z)$, where the first inequality follows because $c_{F_z^\xi}$ is a weakly decreasing function, and the second and third inequalities follows because $c_{F_z^\xi}\geq c_{\widehat G}\geq c_{G^\varnothing_z}$ pointwise, and the last equality follows because $r^\xi>\underline\theta_z$.
+Formally, for all $\widehat G\in \mathcal{G}(F_z)$, $0=c_{F_z}(\underline \theta_z)\geq c_{F_z}(r^\xi)\geq c_{\widehat G}(r^\xi)\geq c_{G^\varnothing_z}(r^\xi)=0$, where the first inequality follows because $c_{F_z}$ is a weakly decreasing function, and the second and third inequalities follows because $c_{F_z}\geq c_{\widehat G}\geq c_{G^\varnothing_z}$ pointwise, and the last equality follows because $r^\xi>\underline\theta_z$.
 Hence, $c_{\widehat G}(r^\xi)=0$ which further implies $\widehat G(r^\xi)=1$.
 Thus, $\psi_z(V)=\delta V$ and the principal can achieve this value by offering contract $\langle p_z, G_z\rangle=\langle 0, G^\varnothing_z\rangle$.\\